Back in Black – AC/DC (1980)

 AC/DC’s Back in Black, the resulting album, not only kept the band’s momentum going but propelled them into superstardom.
 Sometimes called a tribute to Scott, the album is anything but that.
 It’s a declaration that the singer’s death wouldn’t kill the band as well.
 The only allusion to Scott is the haunting tolling of bells in the opening track, “Hells Bells.”
 The band actually got a foundry in the U.K. to create a bell for the track, and it sets the tone for the album.
 The eulogy over, the band then moves on, breaking into a medium-tempo rocker that picks up where “Highway to Hell” left.

 But the centerpiece of Back in Black is the stunning title track, which contains one of the greatest and most recognizable guitar riffs ever.
 The riff is genius in its simplicity.
 It doesn’t overpromise, giving plenty of space so you can hear drummer Phil Rudd’s steady beat.
 Brian Johnson screams the lyrics in a half-melodic, half-rapping style, at times turning into a growl.
-AC/DC didn’t pull any punches in finding a replacement lead singer as charismatic and energetic as Johnson; for many fans, he is the voice of AC/DC.
+AC/DC didn’t pull any punches in finding a replacement lead singer as charismatic and energetic as Johnson.
+He has a more dynamic range than Scott, with his screams hitting the upper register.
+For many fans, he is the voice of AC/DC.

 ‘You Shook Me All Night Long’